KerorinNorthFox/osu-framework-wiki-ja/Setting-up-key-binding-containers.md

 ## Handling key bound actions

 Now that we have created our KeyBindingContainer, we can add behavior that triggers when the key-binded action has been fired.
-The [IKeyBindingHandler<T>](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Input/Bindings/IKeyBindingHandler.cs) interface provides a way for bound input events to be handled by any class.
+The [IKeyBindingHandler<T>](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Input/Bindings/IKeyBindingHandler.cs) interface provides a way for bound input events to be handled by any drawable, as long as it is a child of our KeyBindingContainer.

 For example, to create a player class that inherits RigidBodyContainer and implements IKeybindingHandler, we would do this: